Chemicals Additives Banned in Other Countries but Allowed in US Foods

 Released just this past February, the book Rich Food Poor Food: The Ultimate Grocery Purchasing System (GPS) uncovered these additives and exactly why they are still being used in food production despite their detrimental health effects.
 Nutritionist Mira Calton and her husband Jayson Calton, Ph.D. underwent a six-year journey, traveling to over 100 countries and studying more than 150 ingredients, in order to put together a list of the top 13 chemical additives that have been banned by foreign governments yet are still used in the US food industry, to the detriment of consumers.

-- (5) Olestra/Olean is found in fat-free potato chips, “this fat substitute appears to cause a dramatic depletion of fat-soluble vitamins and carotenoids, robbing us of the vital micro-nutrients.”
+This chemical additive is found in fat-free potato chips, “this fat substitute appears to cause a dramatic depletion of fat-soluble vitamins and carotenoids, robbing us of the vital micro-nutrients.”
 For this reason, many countries, including the U.K. and Canada, have banned it.
-It has been dubbed one of “The Worst 50 Inventions” by TIME.
+It has been dubbed one of “The Worst 50 Inventions” by TIME Magazine.

 To learn more, pick up a copy of Rich Food Poor Food: The Ultimate Grocery Purchasing System (GPS).